PedroZappa/42_libft/README.md

 **Disclaimer**: This base code follows a peculiar coding style, to pass the [Norminette](https://github.com/42School/norminette) test, a requirement at [[42]].

-> Important: If you happen to be a student at 42, you are encouraged to go trough the process of writing these functions and testing them yourself.
+> Important: If you happen to be a student at 42, you are encouraged to go through the process of writing these functions and testing them yourself.
 Feel free to use this repository as a research source, but beware of `copy paste`, do not use code you only understand partially!
 If you passed the piscine you should be able to complete this project successfully.
-Be thorough, be persistent and be patient!
+Be thorough, be persistent and be patient with yourself!

 [Add Project Subject]